Budget Forecasting in Project Management: How to do it?

 Calculated and automatically updated via a tool, the landing projection makes it possible to review profitability estimates by comparing the schedule and the use of resources with the objectives of the project.

-This means you can keep proactive control of project costs by anticipating deviations that could be caused by current planning.
+This means you can stay in proactive control of spending by anticipating deviations that could be caused by current planning.

 The advantage?
 You have all the keys in hand to rectify the trajectory of the project and achieve your objectives by making several adjustments: